Georgia State University College of Law '97

 Georgia State University '92

-He spent over 10 years as in-house counsel at Georgia-Pacific LLC, where he worked on global anti-corruption law and compliance, internal investigations, and domestic and international commercial disputes.
-Poulos spent the first five years of his legal career at Alston & Bird, LLP, where his practice comprised of commercial, securities, and ERISA fiduciary litigation and global investigations.
+Jason Poulos (B.S. ’92, J.D. ’97) is the chief compliance officer and assistant general counsel at Cox Automotive, Inc., a wholly-owned subsidiary of Cox Enterprises, Inc., where he focuses his practice on domestic and international legal, regulatory, commercial compliance, investigations, and overseeing major litigation.
+Previously, he was of counsel at the law firm Weinberg, Wheeler, Hudgins, Gunn & Dial, where, in addition to compliance and investigations, he also focused on commercial litigation.
+Prior to that, he spent over 10 years in-house at Georgia-Pacific, where he focused his efforts in global anti-corruption law and compliance, internal investigations, and domestic and international commercial disputes.
+He spent the first five years of his legal career at Alston & Bird, LLC, where his practice comprised commercial, securities, and ERISA fiduciary litigation and global investigations.

 Poulos is a master in the Bleckley Inn of Court, and a member of the Atlanta Bar Association, where he has served on the board of the Corporate Counsel Section.
 He is also a member of the Lawyers Club of Atlanta, Poulos has performed pro bono work with the Atlanta Volunteer Lawyers Foundation’s One Child, One Lawyer program.
 He graduated from Georgia State University College of Law in 1997, and during law school, he was an officer of the Moot Court Board and a competitor with the Student Trial Lawyers’ Association.
 In 1997, his mock trial team won the Southeastern regional tournament and competed in the national tournament.